 What I packed for our luxury Mediterranean cruise

-3. two scarves, can be used as a swim cover-up, or as a head covering in a sacred spot
+- 3. two scarves, can be used as a swim cover-up, or as a head covering in a sacred spot (update: I LOVE my Diane Kroe chiffon toppers – can be worn as a scarf, cover-up, cape, or flowy jacket)

-4. two pairs of shorts, (mid to bermuda length for over 50 women)
+- 4. two pairs of shorts, (mid to Bermuda length for most over 50 women – good for you if you are still rocking short shorts!)

-6. two dresses, one short and one a lightweight sundress
+- 6. two dresses, one short and one a lightweight sundress (update: currently packing a Wool& merino wool dress.
+Versatile, odor resistant, and lightweight!)

-9. one or two lightweight sweaters – we recommend Smartwool merino wool sweaters.
+- 9. one or two lightweight sweaters – we recommend Wool& Landmark Cardigan (#gifted to us in return for an honest review) or Smartwool merino wool sweaters.

 This article may contain referral links.
 Read our DISCLOSURE.